rezendi/ykarma/README.md

 non-zero-sum from an individual perspective, because every participant gets coins which must be given away to be useful.

-### But how can a single measure of reputation be valid across these different fields and communities?
+### But how can a single measure of reputation be meaningful across these different fields and communities?

 It probably can't (though, again, this is all very experimental!) so when coins are given, they can be "tagged" with relevant communities, ranging from fairly specific ("Ethereum",